A combined vaccination that protects against diphtheria, polio and tetanus is routinely given to all children in the UK.

 Although polio often passes quickly without causing any other problems, it can sometimes lead to persistent or lifelong difficulties.

-A few people with the infection will have some degree of permanent paralysis, and others may be left with problems that require long-term treatment and support.
+About 1 in every 200 people with the infection will have some degree of permanent paralysis, and others may be left with problems that require long-term treatment and support.